 Emphasis is on developing hand-eye coordination.
 Students in the course explore issues of line, shape, texture, pattern, composition, value, realism, abstraction, content, context, point of view, and the frame.
 Media include charcoal, graphite, Conté crayon, sumi brush, ink wash, and oil stick.

-Visits to San Francisco galleries and museums enhance the studio experience.
+COVID restrictions permitting, visits to San Francisco galleries and museums enhance the studio experience.

 Drawing may be paired with Painting or Illustration

-To apply to Pre-College Drawing click here
+To apply to Pre-College Drawing click here.